matter-labs/zksync-lite-docs/docs/matterlabs.md

 ### Interested to join?

-Matter Labs is always looking after talent.
+We're always hiring exceptional talent (expect the bar to be high).
 Please check out our [open positions](https://www.notion.so/matterlabs/Jobs-4a69ed0f7acb45c89f662cf12dbc2464), or just reach out if our mission, challenges and culture resonate with you.